Table of Contents

 Lifestyle counseling.
 In residential treatment, the individual will learn ways to improve health and wellness, which in turn will promote mood stability.
 Establishing healthy habits, such as getting enough sleep, adding regular exercise into the routine, avoiding caffeine, and healthy dietary choices can benefit the individual with bipolar disorder.

 Mental Wellness by Ken Seeley Residential Treatment for Bipolar Disorder

-Mental Wellness by Ken Seeley is a mental health and dual diagnosis treatment center located in Palm Springs, California.
-Ken Seeley is a renowned interventionist featured in the hit A&E series, Intervention.
-His mental health and addiction treatment center encompasses the full spectrum of care, including intervention services, residential and outpatient treatment, transitional housing, and aftercare services.
-If you are struggling with ongoing bipolar disorder that is worsening, contact Mental Wellness by Ken Seeley to learn more about our comprehensive residential mental health and dual diagnosis programs.
+Mental Wellness by Ken Seeley bipolar treatment centers offers intensive residential stabilization.
+We offer full spectrum of care, including intervention services, residential and outpatient treatment, transitional housing, and aftercare services.
+If you are struggling with ongoing bipolar disorder that is worsening, contact Mental Wellness by Ken Seeley to learn more about our comprehensive residential mental health treatment programs.
 Call today at (888) 312-4262.